primal100/stripe-subscriptions/README.md

 session_id = session['id']
 ```

-Return the session_id to the user (such as through an API or HTML templates) and insert the following Javascript to redirect to the Stripe checkout:
+Return the session_id to the user (such as through an API or HTML template) and insert the following Javascript to redirect to the Stripe checkout:

 ```javascript
 <script src="https://js.stripe.com/v3/"></script>